simazhi/sinologica/content/post/2020-06-18-the-abralin-lectures.markdown

 The brain has rhythms - and so do music and speech.
 In [his talk](https://youtu.be/Kj5MV8g7OAg), Poeppel takes us through a number of experiments that show this.

+### Ellen Bialystok - Does Bilingualism Affect Cognitive and Brain Structures?
+Facts and Fictions

+[In this talk](https://youtu.be/DpuqI9pa_5U) we learn that bilingualism is indeed a source of neuroplasticity that increases the attention systems / span in brain and behaviour.
+As a side note, coming from Belgium, it is hard to imagine anybody being completely being monolingual, although I probably know a few people like that...

 ## Translation

 ### Frieda Steurs - Language Technology: What Is Next?